-Survivor settlement: A lump sum of one month of the deceased's pension for each six-month period of coverage is paid.
+Survivor settlement: A lump sum of one month of the old-age or disability pension the deceased received or was entitled to receive is paid for each six-month period of coverage.

 Benefit adjustment: Benefits are adjusted periodically according to changes in the cost of living, depending on the financial resources of the National Social Security Fund.
-(The last adjustment was made in January 1998.)